risd-gd/babybindery/_posts/2016-09-12-ds1syllabus.md

 ## Grading

 Grades in D.S. do not emphasize end products, but the necessary work that leads to successful end products.
-Evidence of the below are visible in process blog, sketchbook, completion of units as directed by the faculty.
+Evidence of your effort and competency are visible in the research blog(s), sketchbook, participation in class, and completion of the unit assignments as directed by the faculty.
+The below categories are meant to make assessment more clearly measurable by student and faculty alike.

 >
 | | |